Farallon Capital: Investment strategy

 Farallon claims to have pioneered absolute return investing, a model focusing on potential returns as well as risk adjusted returns.
 Farallon invests in various asset classes including value investments, credit investments, merger arbitrage, real estate related investments, and direct investments in both developed and emerging markets.
 As of 2005, Farallon reportedly holds positions anywhere from two to five years.

 According to Institutional Investor's Alpha, Steyer considers "himself as a research-oriented fundamental investor, not a trader."

 Farallon also practices "event driven" international investing, finding distressed international companies and helping the businesses restructure.
 In 1999, Farallon bought a direct stake in an Argentine shoe company, which helped stabilize profitability as Argentina recovered from an economic crisis.

 In 2002, Farallon bought control of Bank Central Asia (BCA), an Indonesian financial institution, for $531 million.
 At the time, many of Indonesia's banks were on the verge of collapse because of bad loans made during President Suharto's term and the country was seen as dangerous for foreign investment.
-Over the next four years, Farallon installed a new chairman and made necessary reforms.
 Farallon sold its stake for a profit in 2006.

 In the year before Farallon's investment in Indonesia, $286 million flowed into the country as foreign direct investment.
 After Farallon exited, that number grew to $1 billion in 2007 and $4 billion in 2008.

 In March 2010, Farallon announced plans to refocus its investing on risk arbitrage and credit wagers and lessen its equity exposure.
 In addition, the firm said it would disclose more information to clients to "foster a more open culture at the hedge fund."

-Investment vehicles

-Farallon Capital Institutional Partners: for Farallon's institutional investors to invest in.